Skip to main content

 • Do tasks safely and on time

-Behavioural / Social skills
+Behavioural and social skills

 • Show patience and willingness to work with people from different backgrounds and cultures